 Reveling in what he has made, Chuck van Zyl remains sensitive to the promises of the Kosmische Musik genre - and shines brightly within his music.
 A work such as Votive asks the genre to go further, and is an enormous gift to the discipline.
 Navigating the trackless void of space as thoroughly as it does the inner realm, Votive explores ideas of proportion and scale.
 As creative energy moves from the artist's interior to that of the audience, in this action both spheres may find their peace, beauty and meaning.

-Votive is being released by Synkronos Music on 4 December 2021 during the Chuck van Zyl concert event at The Rotunda in Philadelphia, and available soon from Projekt, Bandcamp and common outlets.
+Votive was released by Synkronos Music on 4 December 2021 during the Chuck van Zyl concert event at The Rotunda in Philadelphia.

 - From the Press Release 4 December 2021